ashamarieparke/ashamarieparke.github.io/README.md

 # portfolio-site
-THis is my porfolio website.
+This is my porfolio website.